How to extract all PDF images using GroupDocs.Parser in Java

 • What Java version is required?
 JDK 8 or higher.

-Extracting images from pdf means programmatically locating every raster graphic embedded in a PDF file and exporting each graphic as a separate image file (e.g., PNG, JPEG).
-This lets you reuse visual assets without manual copy‑and‑paste.
+Extracting all PDF images means programmatically locating every raster graphic embedded in a PDF file and exporting each graphic as a separate image file (e.g., PNG, JPEG).
+This lets you reuse visual assets without manual copy‑and‑paste, enabling automation for archiving, analytics, and machine‑learning pipelines.

 Why use GroupDocs.Parser for Java?